Shadrock/online-python-course/Week_2/Lab/README.md

-# Lab 1 – Calculations with Python
+# Lab 2 – Data Classification
 To complete this lab you will need to add a `.py` script that contains your code (be sure it is well commented!) and edit this README file.

 You can write your script using whatever tolls you like, but it must include a comment block at the top with the following information: